Getting Started with JWST Data

 The JWST visualization tools can be opened as standalone tools, but are designed to be integrated into a Python Jupyter notebook workflow.
 There are many advantages to working in a Jupyter notebook, including, but not limited to, easy documentation, cell by cell execution, visualizing individual steps, and sharing work.

 - Download data.
-Real JWST data, when it becomes available, can be downloaded from MAST.
-Until then, you can use example simulated data or generate your own using JWST simulated data software such as MIRAGE and MIRISim.
+Real JWST data can be downloaded from MAST.
+You can also use example simulated data or generate your own using JWST simulated data software such as MIRAGE and MIRISim.
 There are detailed example instructions for MIRAGE simulations and MIRISim simulations in the user guides for the software.

 - Inspect your data.
 You can use JWST data analysis tools to inspect the highest level of science calibration pipeline products produced for a given instrument mode's data to determine whether they are satisfactory for your science.